aaronlsmiles/aaronlsmiles.github.io/_posts/2022-06-02-stereovision.markdown

 authors: "<strong>Aaron Smiles</strong>"
 code: https://github.com/aaronlsmiles/StereoPerception
 ---
-Using an experimental stereo vision camera rig to obtain object depth in land-based and underwater experiments for providing mixed reality feedback to remote robot operators on distance from end effector to objects for assisted grasping.
-Scenarios that are considered include: search and rescue, nuclear, subsea engineering, and space robotics.
+Using an experimental stereo vision camera rig to obtain object depth in land-based and underwater experiments for providing mixed reality feedback to remote robot operators on distance from the end effector to objects for assisted grasping.
+Scenarios that are considered include search and rescue, nuclear engineering, subsea engineering, and space robotics.

+Various objects and backgrounds are tested during experiments and found that environments that are dense in keypoints perform better for block-matching.
+Scenes and/or objects with few keypoints are more difficult to estimate depth.
+Masks can be used to avoid this problem for objects.
+However, scenes with few keypoints or limited keypoint diversity appear to be the biggest contributor to poor depth estimation.

-Furthermore, SOTA vision transformers for stereo matching are investigated for improving blockmatching in scene with limited keypoints, which is common in underwater scenarios.
+Such scenes, with few keypoints, are common in underwater worlds, so future work would investigate SOTA vision transformers for stereo matching for improving block-matching in scenes with limited keypoints.